Blatzar/schoolsoft-api/README.md

 Super crappy schoolsoft api to get the schedule in order and the lunch menu

 <h2>How do I get this to work?</h2>
-Running this on a linux is required due to shell commands You need to set an environment variable: <code>$SCRIPTS</code>
+Running this on a linux is required due to shell commands.
+You need to set an environment variable: <code>$SCRIPTS</code>

 <code>$SCRIPTS</code> Is the directory you store these scripts in.
 This can be set by editing /etc/environment